gofilipa/qt/content/2020-6-25-close-reading-intro.md

----
-layout: post
-title: Drafting the Intro
+Title: Drafting the Intro
-categories: [dissertation, rosenberg, fisher, munoz]
----
+Date: 202-06-25
+Category: queerness

 My past two posts have been clarifying the concept of "untouchable" and how it functions in relation to queerness.
 "Untouchable" denotes a